Zohair-Khan/ICS-499-Capstone-Sprints/README.md

 ## Sprint 0:
 This sprint was designed to be a team building exercise.
 It has 2 parts:
-- [Part 1](https://github.com/Zohair-Khan/ICS-499-Capstone-Sprints/) (TODO: Update link once working agreement is added to repository): Complete the team working agreement.
+- [Part 1](https://github.com/Zohair-Khan/ICS-499-Capstone-Sprints/): Complete the team working agreement.
+(TODO: Update link once working agreement is added to repository)
 - [Part 2](https://github.com/Zohair-Khan/ICS-499-Capstone-Sprints/blob/main/Sprint0/submission/Part01_ATM%20State%20Diagram.png): Create a state diagram for a checking account.